New York Lawyers for Injuries Related to the Prescription Drug Risperdal

 Considering a Risperdal lawsuit?

-If you experienced gynecomastia as a result of taking Risperdal, you may want to consider filing a lawsuit to seek compensation for any alleged injuries, medical care, and lost wages, among other losses.
+If you or your child used brand named Risperdal prior to 2007, you are under 21 years of age and were diagnosed with gynecomastia, you may want to consider filing a lawsuit to seek compensation for any alleged injuries, medical care, and lost wages, among other losses.

 To learn more, contact our Risperdal lawyers today.
 Sullivan & Brill, LLP offers free consultations and, if we cannot get a recovery for you, you do not owe us any attorney fees.